h2v23/sagoboot/README.md

 As you see above, no need to add  the `new` keyword when create class, which is already set in `autoload.php`

-The Application also check the `aliases` of each class declear in `autoload.php` and `make` it.
+The Application also check the `aliases` for a reflection from real class to alias

 In this case, calling interface `\SagoBoot\Sample\Car\CarInterface` will return an instance of `\SagoBoot\Sample\Car\Car`

 ## Singleton

-If you set your class as `singleton` in `autoload.php` or `implements` from `\SagoBoot\Support\Singleton`, your Application will cheat what one as `Singleton` what the same instance in any place was summom that class
+If you set your class as `singleton` in `autoload.php` or `implements` from `\SagoBoot\Support\Singleton`, your Application will treat what one as `Singleton` object, that mean, calling or injection will return the same object.

 See this in `MakeCar.php::__construct()`